-The more I talk with people, the more I discover that many are dissatisfied with life.
+Some time ago I discovered this video and story it recounts of a simple fisherman really spoke to my heart.
+Because in talking with people I see more and more that many are dissatisfied with life.
 Either they don’t like the direction their life is going, or feel their life is directionless.
 And I think it’s because we sometimes lose track of what’s really important.

-We live to get more, and then wonder what to do with it.
+We often to strive to get more, and then wonder what to do with it.
 We work to upgrade to bigger homes and nicer cars, and then struggle to meet payments on a home we’re seldom in because we work all the time.

 The good life?